 My studio is based on the North Olympic Peninsula in Washington state.
 I’ve been hiking and camping on the peninsula since I was a kid and now have the pleasure of living where my Playful, Northwest Body feels most at home.

-I love mentoring people by phone, on Skype, Zoom! or in-person.
-Lets Talk!
+- I love mentoring people by phone, on Skype, Zoom! or in-person

-I am writing and re-writing while working to publication of my memoir entitled, I Would Have Named Him Peter in 2017.
+- I am writing and editing my memoir I Would Have Named Him Peter

 What I’ve Learned